Örö Residency Programme | www.öres.fi

 I spend the entire month at Örö, a remote island in Finland

-During my residency at Örö, I plan to work on a series of outdoor and indoor performances under the conceptual umbrella of Cartographic Performances, that is performances linked to a certain real place, as well as associated compositions.
+During this residency, I plan to work on a series of outdoor and indoor performances, as well as associated compositions to be performed at a later time.
 The idea of my performances and experiments is to listen deeply into and at the specific sites, including plant and animal life, and at the same time into my own mind and body.
 In particular, I want to explore into the connection or conflicts between nature & humanity, warfare & artistic action, military architecture and biological patterns.
 I intend to look into closeness and distance in communication, working with perception, reflection, and imagination.

 How far can I go?